Weevarv2.0

 • Constraints ("preserve all props", "don't introduce wrappers") to keep the diff narrow

-The result is a prompt the agent can act on without a second round of clarification.
+The result is a prompt the agent can act on without extra clarification.

 Weevar in action#